 Then I see the sun peeping through the thick monsoon clouds as its rays form a halo around them

-After taking several photographs of the rising sun and the beautiful light it cast everywhere, I exited the fort and went around the fort through the fishing village
+After taking several photographs of the rising sun and the beautiful light it cast everywhere, I exited the fort and walked around the fort through the fishing village

 I paused for a while at the tip of the village to get another view of the sea link and the boats lazing around in the bay